Kuthuparamba: Political violence

-This area is an epicenter of political violence between Communist Party of India (Marxist) (CPI(M)) and the Rashtriya Swayamsevak Sangh (RSS) have been fighting in this area for supremacy for the last 50 years.
-Clashes in 2008 left seven people killed and many have been injured.
+This area is an epicenter of political violence between the Communist Party of India (Marxist) (CPI(M)) and the Rashtriya Swayamsevak Sangh (RSS), who have been fighting in this area for supremacy for the last 50 years.
+Clashes in 2008 left seven people dead and many injured.
 The High Court of Kerala called this manslaughter a "compelling sport" and suggested permanent deployment of Central forces in the affected areas.

 Transportation

-Thalassery is the nearest railway station, 14 km away from the town.
+Thalassery is the nearest railway station, 14 km from the town.
 Kuthuparamba is a town en route Thalassery-Coorg (SH30) road (commonly known as TC Road).
-Nearest airport is The Kannur International Airport which is 15 km away.
-It has the road connectivity with major tourist attractions like Aralam, Mysore, Mangalore, Ooty, Bangalore etc.
+The nearest airport is Kannur International Airport, which is 15 km away.
+It has road connectivity with major tourist attractions like Aralam, Mysore, Mangalore, Ooty, and Bangalore.